 With time and patience you will acquire the skill to make perfect espresso every time.

-To make the best espresso you need roasted Arabica beans (100%) and they must be very finely ground and a good quality machine capable of delivering high pressure hot water.
+To make the best espresso you need heavily roasted Arabica beans (100% – or an 20% robusta 80% Arabica if you are creating other drink tastes) and they must be very finely ground and a good quality machine capable of delivering high pressure hot water.
 (Lavazza have a good quality product range.)

 Put the ground espresso beans into the espresso machine and very lightly press down (- see your machines manufacturers instructions).
-They key to a good espresso Crema is the pressure of the steam and the steam flow rate – so it is vital to have a good quality espresso machine.
+They key to a good espresso Crema is the pressure of the hot water (not steam) and the water flow rate pressure – so it is vital to have a good quality espresso machine.

 Don’t spoil it by adding milk and sugar!!
 This is a purists drink.